 If you ever wondered what I do all day, I’m going to tell you a little bit about it in this video.
+If podcasts are more your thing, click here to download the podcast episode.

 More specifically what it’s like to work in public relations.
 I don’t say I work in public relations.
 I actually don’t like that term.
 Public Relations.
 If we’re going to get super specific, I do more media relations than public relations, but I’m going to tell you what a day in the life is like.